Trade-Offs of Diagonal Fisher Information Matrix Estimators: Variance of Diagonal FIM Estimators

 In practice, both estimators can be computed via automatic differentiation~\cite{torch,dangel2019backpack}.
-In terms of complexity, by restricting our estimates of the FIM to just its diagonal elements, we only need to calculate \( \bigoh(\dim(\bm\theta)) \) elements (originally \( \bigoh(\dim(\bm\theta) \times \dim(\bm\theta)) \) for the full FIM).
-Although the log-partition function for general exponential family distributions can be complicated, for the ones used in neural networks (determined by the loss functions used in optimization)~\cite{varfim} the log-partition function can be in closed-form; and thus the cummulants in \cref{eq:df1,eq:df2} can be calculated efficiently.
+In terms of complexity, by restricting to just the diagonal elements $\fim( \theta_i )$, we need to calculate \( \bigoh(\dim(\bm\theta)) \) elements (originally \( \bigoh(\dim(\bm\theta) \times \dim(\bm\theta)) \) for the full FIM).
+Although the log-partition function for general exponential family distributions can be complicated, for the ones used in NNs (determined by the loss functions used in optimization)~\cite{varfim} the log-partition function $F$ is usually in closed-form; and thus the cumulants $\bm{\eta}(\bm x)$ and $\fim(\bm h \mid \bm x)$ can be calculated efficiently.

-Indeed, the primary cost of the estimators comes from evaluating the gradient information of the neural network, given by \( \partial \bm h(\bm x) / \partial \theta_{i} \) and \( \partial^{2} \bm h(\bm x) / \partial^{2} \theta_{i} \).
+Indeed, the primary cost of the estimators comes from evaluating the gradient information of the NN, given by \( \partial \bm h(\bm x) / \partial \theta_{i} \) and \( \partial^{2} \bm h(\bm x) / \partial^{2} \theta_{i} \).
 The former can be calculated easily.
 The latter is costly even when restricted to the diagonal elements of the FIM.
 With the Hessian's quadratic complexity, in practice approximations are used to reduce the computational overhead~\cite{becker1988improving,yao2020pyhessian,yao2021adahessian,elsayed2022hesscale}.
 In this case, additional error and (potentially) variance may be introduced as a result of the Hessian approximation.
-It should however be noted that if we only wish to calculate the diagonal entries of the FIM for layers close the output, the cost of computing the Hessian can still be manageable.
-Indeed, to calculate the Hessians required for the FIM, we require all Hessian matrices (\wrt layer inputs) for layers closer to the output by the chain rule.
-As such, part of the cost can be circumvented by only considering the outermost layers.
-Despite this, one will still pay a cost in memory which quadratically scales with the number of parameters for non-linear activation functions~\citep{dangel2019backpack}.
+Note, the computational cost of the Hessian can still be manageable for the last few layers close to the output.
+By the chain rule, we only require a sub-computational graph from the output layer to a certain layer to compute the Hessian of that layer.
+Despite this, there is still a memory cost that scales quadratically with the number of parameters for non-linear activation functions~\citep{dangel2019backpack}.